-Each spouse should carry his or her share of the partnership income or loss from Schedule K-1 (Form 1065) to their joint or separate Form(s) 1040.
+If the husband and wife do not make the election to treat their respective interests in the joint venture as sole proprietorships, each spouse should carry his or her share of the partnership income or loss from Schedule K-1 (Form 1065) to their joint or separate Form(s) 1040.
 Each spouse should include his or her respective share of self-employment income on a separate Schedule SE (Form 1040), Self-Employment Tax.

 This generally does not increase the total tax on the return, but it does give each spouse credit for social security earnings on which retirement benefits are based.
+However, this may not be true if either spouse exceeds the social security tax limitation.